-A study has been undertaken to help define the potential for acid generation and/or metal leaching from the rocks excavated and exposed during the project as part of the ESIA.
+A study has been undertaken to help define the potential for acid generation and/or metal leaching from the rocks excavated and exposed during the Project as part of the ESIA.

-Results of various testing have shown the ore material and the mineralised envelope around the ore are potentially acid generating and that the observed lower pH is likely to increase leaching of metals.
+Results of various testing have shown the ore material and the mineralised envelope around the ore are potentially acid generating, and that the observed lower pH is likely to increase leaching of metals.
 Conversely, the remaining host rock units are predominantly carbonate-rich with high neutralising capacity and alkaline effluent.
-These materials naturally buffer potential localised acid production but even in alkaline conditions, can still show some, though reduced metal leaching.
-Given this, it is unlikely that ARD will be a significant risk for the Project and can be managed.
+These materials naturally buffer potential localised acid production, however even in alkaline conditions, some (but reduced) metal leaching may be observed.
+Given this, it is unlikely that acid rock drainage (ARD) will be a significant risk for the Project and can be managed.